-Tom Davison underwent 3 amputations under Albert Coates.
+Tom Davison underwent three amputations under Albert Coates.
 Weak from malnutrition and diarrhoea he was unable to recover and he died on 25 October 1943 aged 34 years.

-Tom arrived in Fremantle from London on ‘Orama’ 6 April 1926 as a 17 year old, without his family.
+Tom arrived in Fremantle from London on ‘Orama’ 6 April 1926 as a 17 year old and without his family.
 He left behind one younger brother and sister.
-It is also believed his father may have died before his departure, and definitely before his own.
+It is also believed his father may have died before his departure.

 In the 1911 English Census his father was alive and recorded working as jeweller and dealer.
 Thomas was 3 years and younger brother Kenneth 12 months.